-Visit the beautiful city of Haarlem is located just 15 minutes away from Amsterdam.
+Visit the beautiful city of Haarlem, located just 15 minutes from Amsterdam.
 It’s a must-see if you like art, history, culture and shopping.
-In our guide we’ve selected the best things to do in Haarlem.
+In our guide we’ve selected the best things to do in Haarlem in 2026.

 Haarlem is also way less crowded than Amsterdam and it’s easier to find a good accommodation at a reasonable price here.
-It is also conveniently located between Amsterdam and Keukenhof and Amsterdam an the beach.
-So many travellers choose Haarlem as their main place to stay in the Netherlands.
+It is also conveniently located between Amsterdam and Keukenhof and Amsterdam and the beach.
+So many travellers choose Haarlem as their base during their stay in the Netherlands.

 - Travel to Haarlem from Amsterdam by train in 15-19 minutes.
 From Schiphol you can travel to Haarlem by direct bus 300.

 - There are dozens of nice hotels in Haarlem.
 We recommend Brasss Hotel Suites and Hotel ML in Haarlem.
-If you arrive by car, there are two great places to stay just outside Haarlem – Duin & Kruidberg hotel and B&B Elswoutshoek located in a mansion, previously owned by Borski, one of the richest families in the Netherlands of their time.
+If you arrive by car, there is a great place to stay just outside Haarlem – Duin & Kruidberg hotel (with a big free parking).
+Here you can find hotels with parking in Haarlem.

 - Travel from Amsterdam to Haarlem